 It's more, it makes it better!
 And precisely on those days when a little pampering feels so good to your body, a home pressotherapy team can offer you the best and most comfortable treatment you can imagine.

 So why not jump in and try the SIZEN 6+?
 For a complete premenstrual treatment, apart from the pressotherapy boots, we recommend you use the abdominal belt or even the shorts, which will cover all that area, which is so especially delicate on those days.
 A great solution that will reduce the pain and discomfort you feel during the premenstrual phase.

 Enter our store and choose the equipment with the combination of accessories that best suits what you need.
 And it is clear; In addition to using pressotherapy in the days before your period, you can continue using it for the rest of the month whenever you feel like it and need it.

 And remember that we are talking about a "three in one" treatment, because its effects can be noticed both at a therapeutic, aesthetic or sports level.
 A great luxury for your health and your image.
 And that does not have a date on the calendar because being well is a desire that is present throughout the year.

 Can you do pressotherapy if you have your period?
 Now you know that not during, but before having it, which is a great help for you to feel better on those days that always annoy your month a little.
 And what less than rewarding yourself for being a woman and enduring the rule and everything it takes like the true champion that you are?
 SIZEN, full-blown pressure therapy, to take care of yourself both before and after menstruation.

-As we always advise, if you have doubts about the possible contraindications of pressotherapy, A medical consultation is not too much.
+As we always advise, if you have doubts about the possible contraindications of pressotherapy, a medical consultation is worth it.